a-eski/ttyio/README.md

 * Tracks cursor position, terminal size, and saved cursor position automatically.
 * Falls back to ASCII control characters when can't load capabilities.
 * Advanced capabilities with multiple fallbacks.
+* Compilable with C99 but uses C23 features when available.

 ## Unibilium